mikuso/ocpp-rpc/README.md

 Requires Node.js >= 15.9.0 (or >= 17.2.0 for `AbortController#abort([reason])` support)

-This module does not currently work in browsers.
+This module is built for Node.js and does not currently work in browsers.

 ## Features